cjauvin/markdown-cv/index.md

 `1998-2001`
 __B.Sc in Computer Science__, UofM

-## Online Courses (Coursera)
+## Online Courses

-Computer Networks, Neural Networks and Deep Learning, Discrete Optimization, Cryptography I, Artificial Intelligence.
+Coursera: Computer Networks, Neural Networks and Deep Learning, Discrete Optimization, Cryptography I, Artificial Intelligence.

 ## Notable Publications

 `2014`
-PypeTree: a tool for reconstructing tree perennial tissues from point clouds
+Pypetree: A Tool for Reconstructing Tree Perennial Tissues from Point Clouds

 `2010`
-Residential address errors in public health surveillance data: a description and analysis of the impact on geocoding
+Residential Address Errors in Public Health Surveillance Data: A Description and Analysis of the Impact on Geocoding

 `2003`
-A neural probabilistic language model
+A Neural Probabilistic Language Model (with Yoshua Bengio)

 <!-- ### Footer

-Last updated: March 2019 -->
+Last updated: January 2020 -->